starlingx/ptp-notification-armada-app/api-ref/source/api_ptp_notifications_definition_v1.rst

    :widths: 20, 20, 20, 60

    "ResourceType", "plain", "xsd:string", "The resource to subscribe to, currently only ``PTP`` is supported."
-   "ResourceQualifier", "plain", "xsd:string", "The node name where PTP resides: ``*`` for all worker nodes, ``.`` for worker node where the application resides, node name specified by the downward API"
+   "ResourceQualifier", "plain", "xsd:string", "The node name where PTP resides: ``*`` for all worker nodes, ``.`` for worker node where the application resides, node name specified by the downward API."
    "EndpointUri", "plain", "xsd:string", "Endpoint URI (a.k.a callback URI), e.g. http://127.0.0.1:8080/resourcestatus/ptp"

 **Response parameters**